OR-7

 By the mid-1940s, wolves had been wiped out in Oregon.
 But thanks to a heroic effort in 1995 and 1996 to reintroduce 66 wolves from Canada to Yellowstone and central Idaho, wolves would again make their way back.

-B-300 descended from the wolves reintroduced to central Idaho in 1995-1996.
-In 2006, she was the 300th wolf in Idaho to be radio-collared by biologists.
-Young wolves regularly disperse from their birth packs to find a mate and establish a territory of their own, akin to our children leaving home to make their own way in the world.
+Descending from the wolves reintroduced to central Idaho in 1995-1996, B-300 was the 300th wolf in Idaho to be radio-collared by biologists, receiving her collar in 2006.
+Young wolves regularly disperse from their birth packs to find a mate and establish a territory of their own, much like children leaving home to make their way in the world.
 When B-300 left her Timberline pack, she traveled over 100 miles west, crossing the Snake River into Oregon, where she was observed in 2008.

 An uncollared male wolf, who had also dispersed from Idaho into Oregon, paired with B-300, and they and started a family in the Wallowa Mountains in the northeast corner of the state.
 Their Imnaha pack became the first wild wolf pack to call Oregon home in over 50 years.
 Idaho biologists fitted B-300 with a new radio collar, and she became known as OR-2, designating her as the second wolf radio-collared in Oregon.
 Her mate was fitted with a radio collar in 2010 and he became known as OR-4.
 Their son OR-7 was born in the couple’s second litter.